 For instance, you can use geospatial technology to perform a service prequalification before sending a technician in the field or provide the technician with multiple prequalified serving towers as alternate options when installing a Customer Premises Equipment (CPE) antenna for fixed wireless broadband internet.
 Making sure the field has access to submit information at any time and place, both connected and disconnected, will limit the need to go back and forth with the office, and will ultimately raise workforce efficiency.

 Today, the telecommunication industry is very competitive.
-This forces the telecommunication carriers to differentiate themselves through their customer experience.
-Geospatial technology and data are indispensable for telecom operators to transform the customer experience with marketing, serviceability and support.
+This forces telecommunication carriers to find new ways to reach potential customers.
+Geospatial technology and data are indispensable for telecom operators for marketing activities, determining serviceability, and analyzing store performance.

 Location technology and data can help identify the best market to develop based on information such as population density or population segmentation expenditures.
 Opportunity market analysis, spectrum license auctions, network deployments and sending targeted marketing are all examples of how using geospatial data to understand the market down to the property level can make a huge competitive advantage.

 For instance, a geospatial process can prequalify millions of existing clients for discounts on a new product or a higher service level than what they currently have.